A Photographer’s Guide to Brightness — How to Read Light

 Graph showing light falloff / David Bode

 At double the distance of the first measurement, the new intensity is one-quarter.
 If it’s doubled again, we get one-sixteenth.
 And so on.
-What you see is that light falls off very quickly from the source and then tapers off at a much slower rate.
+What you see is that light off very quickly from the source and then tapers off at a much slower rate.
 We can use this to our advantage in a number of ways.

 Example of Inverse Square Law